meeshkan/properties-driven-development-tutorial/ARTICLE.md

 doctest_optionflags= NORMALIZE_WHITESPACE IGNORE_EXCEPTION_DETAIL
 ```

 When `pytest` is run, it now also runs the examples from the documentation.
+And with that, we're done implementing the features we set out to implement for our `SortedDict`!

 ## Conclusion

 In this article, we learned how to apply property-based testing in the context of test-driven development.
 We also used this princple to develop a sorted dictionary.
-Thinking in properties instead of concrete examples can help you slow down and be precise about what your code is expected to do.
+Thinking in properties instead of concrete examples helped us be precise about what our code is expected to do.

 Remember that property-based testing _doesn't replace regular unit tests_.
 Instead, it provides a new tool for our testing toolboxes.
 And sometimes, property-based testing isn't the right tool for the job.
 For an interesting article on when property-based testing shines, take a look at this [this article by Brujo Benavides](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b).
+The more you write test case generators and property-based tests, the easier it becomes to use them for testing almost any kind of code.

 Thank you for reading!
 As always, I'd be happy to hear your feedback.